- Capacitors, Coils (aka, Inductors), Diodes, Resistors, Transistors

 Switches & Relays

-The functions of switches and relays don’t change for the /6 series.
-However, there are some additional switches used on the /6 and some changes in the switch design listed in the “List of Switches” section below.
+The functions of switches and relays are quite similar for the /6 series compared to the /5 series.
+However, there are some additional switches used on the /6 listed below.

 List of Switches